 - Three to five choices are selected for the yield-oriented part of the portfolio, with the weights set to optimize the expected return/risk ratio of the overall Strategy.

-Portfolios are rebalanced monthly, using the process described above.
+Portfolios are rebalanced quarterly, using the process described above.